 • Plural points may also incorporate number signs.
-If a number sign has been incorporated into a plural point, then the number it represents is suffixed to the end of the gloss after a hyphen (e.g., PT:PRO1PL-2, PT:PRO2PL-3, PT:PRO3PL-4).
-Note: Number incorporated signs are subject to lexical variation just as number signs are.
-Therefore it is likely that in future releases we will change this system to e.g. PT:PRO3PL-FOUR2, such that the final suffix is an ID gloss for the number sign rather than the numeral.
+If a number sign has been incorporated into a plural point, then the ID gloss for the number it represents is suffixed to the end of the gloss after a hyphen (e.g., PT:PRO1PL-TWO, PT:PRO2PL-THREE2, PT:PRO3PL-FOUR3).

-4.8.2 Classifier signs
+4.8.2 Classifier/depicting signs